algorandfoundation/algokit-cli/README.md

 - **Interaction**: AlgoKit exposes a number of interaction methods, namely:
   - [**AlgoKit CLI**](https://github.com/algorandfoundation/algokit-cli/blob/main/docs/algokit.md): A Command Line Interface (CLI) so you can quickly access AlgoKit capabilities
   - [VS Code](https://code.visualstudio.com/): All AlgoKit project templates include VS Code configurations so you have a smooth out-of-the-box development experience using VS Code
-  - [Dappflow](https://dappflow.org/): AlgoKit has integrations with Dappflow; a web-based user interface that let's you visualise an Algorand network and deploy and call smart contracts via a graphical user interface
+  - [lora](https://lora.algokit.io/): AlgoKit has integrations with lora; a web-based user interface that let's you visualise and interact with an Algorand network
 - **Getting Started**: AlgoKit helps you get started quickly when building new solutions:
   - [**AlgoKit Templates**](https://github.com/algorandfoundation/algokit-cli/blob/main/docs/features/init.md): Template libraries to get you started faster and quickly set up a productive dev experience
 - **Development**: AlgoKit provides SDKs, tools and libraries that help you quickly and effectively build high quality Algorand solutions: